with

 reMIND is a clinical case study quarter in which an international group of psychoanalysts and candidates examine clinical cases in the presence of an experienced discussant and exchange associations evoked by the material.

-What makes this group different from other clinical groups is the rotation of the discussants throughout the year, which allows for a glimpse at diverse ways of thinking and working.
-In addition, there is the unique milieu of the encounters, the Free Zone, where you have the freedom to challenge and be challenged to think, speak, and interact in a facilitating environment fostered by the Free Association Lisbon.
+What makes this group different from other clinical groups is the rotation of discussants throughout the year, which offers a glimpse of diverse ways of thinking and working.
+In addition, there is the unique milieu of the encounters, the Free Zone, where you have the freedom to challenge and be challenged to think, speak, and interact in a facilitating environment fostered by the Free Association Lisbon. reMIND is composed of three modules.

-reMIND is only available in a bundle of three modules and accepts only a limited number of participants.
+Registering to reMIND that you are open to present and discuss your clinical work with the group. reMIND is only available in a bundle of three modules and accepts only a limited number of participants.
 Throughout all the meetings, the participants will form a closed working group.

 Registration